i3uex/RadioRecsServices/README.md

     ```bash
     c.KernelGatewayApp.ip = '*'
     c.KernelGatewayApp.port = 9090
+    c.KernelGatewayApp.allow_origin = '*'
     ```

     The first one tells Jupyter Kernel Gateway to listen on every available IP.
 It should allow you to access the service from outside the server.
 It may be a good idea to limit access to those consuming the service.

     The second one sets the port the service will listen from.

+    The third one allows the service to be accessed from IPs and ports different to the ones this service is offered at.

     A personal advice here: I like keeping these lines close to the original ones, leaving them commented out.
 For example, the one related with the IP looks something like this in my case: